appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ```

 ### Successful backend calls
-The server records anonymous information about successful query processes, new application creation, user logins, connections to additional plugins, etc. This data will only be collected if telemetry is turned on.
+The server records anonymous information about successful query processes, new application creation, user logins, connections to additional plugins, etc. This data is only collected when telemetry is turned on.

 ```javascript title="sample successful backend call"
 {